-On our page you will find a variety of things that we have done over the year across all subjects.
+This page is a timeline of progress over the year in Year 3 at St Luke's.
 The newest posts will be published at the top so please make sure you scroll down so you don't miss a thing!

 We hope you enjoy looking at year 3!